From Trash to Apples: I-5 Corridor Hosts Its First Orchard

 The final design envisions an orchard that offers a high level of food production and a place to learn about urban agriculture consistent with the Seattle Food Action Plan.
 The site also serves as a neighborhood gathering place and a quiet destination to experience beauty and nature.

 The orchard sits between the I-5 sound wall and 6th Avenue NE, just north of NE 60th Street in the Green Lake neighborhood.
-As of 2013 the site hosts a wide variety of edible fruits and nuts including chestnut trees, apples, a multi-varietal pear tree, kiwi vines, and blueberry, raspberry, honeyberry and strawberry plants.
+The site hosts a wide variety of edible fruits and nuts including chestnut trees, apples, a multi-varietal pear tree, kiwi vines, and blueberry, raspberry, honeyberry and strawberry plants.
 Apple varieties include William’s Pride, Liberty, Gravenstein, Honeycrisp, Early Fuji and Northern Spy.

 Freeway Estate Community Orchard is a testament to the power of community action to transform underutilized public land into a productive urban agricultural asset.
 After nine months of community meetings, surveys, designs and re-designs, the final orchard plan was presented to the neighborhood for review in November 2013.